-MindStore.com MindStore For Businesis not intended for, and should not be used by, children under the age of 16.
+MindStore.com – MindStore For Business is not intended for, and should not be used by, children under the age of 16.
 We do not knowingly collect personal data from children under 16.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at info @mindstore.com and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails, you can email us at firstname.lastname@example.org, and we will promptly remove you from ALL correspondence.
 You can also click on the ‘Unsubscribe’ link at the bottom of any of our emails.
-If you unsubscribe from marketing, please note we may still contact you with service messages from time to time (e.g. in regards to your specific purchase of a future course and information about your legal rights).
+If you unsubscribe from marketing, please note we may still contact you with service messages from time to time (e.g. in regards to your specific purchase of a future course or information about your legal rights).

 Where is my data kept and for how long?

-We will keep your personal data as long as we need it for purposes set out above, and so this period will vary depending on your interactions with us (e.g. where you have made a purchase with us), we will keep a record of your purchase for the period necessary for invoicing and tax.
+We will keep your personal data as long as we need it for the purposes set out above, and so this period will vary depending on your interactions with us.
+For example, where you have made a purchase with us, we will keep a record of your purchase for the period necessary for invoicing and tax.
 We may also keep a record of correspondence with you (e.g. if you have made a complaint) for as long as is necessary to protect us from a legal claim.
 Where we no longer need to keep your information, we will delete it.
 Please note that where you unsubscribe from our marketing communications, we will keep a record of your email address to ensure we do not send you marketing emails in the future.